 Finally, if I do something irregular or improper with your personal data, you can complain to the ICO if you are unhappy with how I have processed your information or dealt with your query.
 You may also seek compensation for any distress you are caused or loss you have incurred.

 You can find out more information from the ICO's website:

-http://ico.org.uk/for_the_public/personal_information
+http://ico.org.uk/for the public/personal information

 Accessing and correcting your information